drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 May require BIOS file to work.<br>
-Emulator documentation can be found on [Mednafen Website](https://mednafen.github.io/documentation/).
+Emulator documentation can be found on [Mednafen Website](https://mednafen.github.io/documentation/).<br>
+You can download this emulator on the [Official Website](https://mednafen.github.io/releases/).<br>

 .